imjihuan/fuego/docs/rst_src/FrontPage.rst

 configurations and collateral.

 There is no such thing as a "Linux Test distribution".
 Fuego aims to be this.
-It intends to provide test programs, scripts to build, deploy and run them, and tools to analyze, track, and visualize test results.
+It intends to provide test programs, a system to build, deploy and run them, and tools to analyze, track, and visualize test results.

-For more details about a high-level vision of open source testing, please see :ref:`OSS Test Vision <oss>`.
+For more details about a high-level vision of open source testing, please see `OSS Test Vision <oss>`_.

 ================
 Other Resources